Written by Chris Davis, Western Region Workforce Specialist

 The Difference: $23,603 vs $6,000

 A recent article on thebalance.com gives an example of what not investing $20 per month can cost you.
 Before interest, $20 per month adds up to $240 per year.
-Over 25 years, that is $6,000, which is a chunk of change, but investing it could produce a lot more.
-For example, if you were to invest the $240 at the end of every year for 25 years and earn 10% — a rough estimate of stock market investments over time — you would have $23,603 at the end.
+Over 25 years, that is $6,000, which is a chunk of change, but trading online could produce a lot more.
+For example, if you were to invest the $240 at the end of every year for 25 years and earn 10% — a rough estimate of stock market investments over time — you would have $23,603 at the end, according to the analysts at Bitcoin mit PayPal kaufen.

 What to do if You Don’t Have Money Saved